* Oil prices jump on fresh Middle East tensions

 By Karin Strohecker

-LONDON, July 22 (Reuters) - European stocks struggled higher on Monday, shrugging off dialled-down expectations for a big U.S. rate cut this month, while escalating tensions in the Middle East boosted safe-haven assets and oil prices.
+LONDON, July 22 (Reuters) - European stocks lingered on Monday, hamstrung by dialled-down expectations for a larger U.S. rate cut this month, while escalating tensions in the Middle East boosted oil prices and rising fears for a no-deal Brexit haunted the pound.

-Energy stocks booked the largest gains in Europe after crude oil prices jumped at least $1 per barrel, on concern that Iran's seizure of a British tanker last week may lead to disruptions in the Middle East.
+Energy stocks booked the largest gains in Europe after crude oil prices jumped around $1 per barrel, on concern that Iran's seizure of a British tanker last week may lead to disruptions in the Middle East.

 Meanwhile, investors were shunning real estate stocks that would benefit from lower interest rates and defensive sectors such as utilities and telecoms ahead of a big week for earnings.